NeilMacMullen/Textrude/README.md

 - whitespace can be made visible in input/output panes
 - reuse single Monaco edit pane for multiple models/outputs for cleaner switching & lower resource use
 - definitions and includes are now move to main input section and used Monaco editor
+- the template is now edited using Monaco and (rudimentary) syntax hightlight is applied

 ### v1.3.0 (source/binary)
 - Models and outputs can be added/removed on a per-project basis